 A stunner of a walk with a satisfying mix of scenery, from hills with commanding views to riverside forest.
 The first part is the hardest, with a steady climb to the top of Perry Hill, but then the route flattens out for the most part, before dropping down to the River Arun below Burpham to finish.
 One part is quite steep (down some steps) and overgrown in summer, but it gets easier as you go down.
-Also keep in mind that some of the stiles on this walk are slightly unusual in that they have ‘gates’ for dogs (lift at the side and feed dog through!).

 Start / finish

 6.1 miles / 564ft / 3-4hrs

 Surface / terrain

 + use the images below for additional guidance!